elastisys/compliantkubernetes/docs/operator-manual/on-prem-standard.md

     - For Azure, use [AzureRM scripts](https://github.com/kubernetes-sigs/kubespray/tree/master/contrib/azurerm).
     - For other clouds, use their respective [Terraform scripts](https://github.com/kubernetes-sigs/kubespray/tree/master/contrib/terraform).

-1. Create a git working folder to store Compliant Kubernetes configurations in a version-controlled manner.
+1. Create a git working folder to store Welkin configurations in a version-controlled manner.
 Run the following commands from the root of the config repo.

     {%
         include "./common.md"